Ribblehead Viaduct: Operations

 During 1964, several Humber cars were blown off their wagons while being carried over the viaduct on a freight train.

 By 1980, the viaduct was in disrepair and many of its piers had been weakened by water ingress.
 Between 1981 and 1984, repairs were undertaken as a cost of roughly £100,000.
 Repairs included strengthening the piers by the addition of steel rails and concrete cladding.
-For safety reasons, the line was reduced to single track across the viaduct to avoid the simultaneous loading from two trains crossing and a 20mph speed limit was imposed.
+For safety reasons, the line was reduced to single track across the viaduct to avoid the simultaneous loading from two trains crossing, and a 30 mph speed limit was imposed.
 During 1988, minor repairs were carried out and trial bores were made into several piers.
 In 1989, a waterproof membrane was installed.

 In the 1980s, British Rail proposed closing the line, citing the high cost of repairs to its major structures.
 Vigorous campaigning by the Friends of the Settle-Carlisle Line, formed during 1981, garnered and mobilised public support against the plan.
 In 1989, the line was saved from closure.
-According to Michael Portillo, who took the decision, the economic arguments for closing it had been weakened by a spike in passenger numbers, and further studies by engineers had determined that restoration work would not be nearly as costly as estimated.
+According to Michael Portillo, who took the decision in his capacity as Minister of State for Transport, the economic arguments for closing it had been weakened by a spike in passenger numbers, and further studies by engineers had determined that restoration work would not be nearly as costly as estimated.

 In November 1988, Ribblehead Viaduct was Grade II* listed.
 The surrounding land where the remains of its construction camps are located has been recognised as a scheduled monument.

 Between 1990 and 1992, Ribblehead Viaduct underwent major restoration.
 Between September 1999 and March 2001, a programme of improvements was implemented involving renewal of track, replacement of ballast and the installation of new drainage.
 Restoration has allowed for increased levels of freight traffic assuring the line's viability.

 The Settle–Carlisle Line is one of three north–south main lines, along with the West Coast Main Line through Penrith and the East Coast Main Line via Newcastle.
 During 2016, the line carried seven passenger trains from Leeds to Carlisle per day in each direction, and long-distance excursions, many hauled by preserved steam locomotives.

 Regular heavy freight trains use the route avoiding congestion on the West Coast Main Line.
 Timber trains, and stone from Ingleton quarry, pass over the viaduct when they depart from the yard opposite Ribblehead railway station.
 The stone from Ingleton is ferried to the terminal at Ribblehead by road.
 Limestone aggregate trains from Arcow quarry sidings (near Horton-in-Ribblesdale) run to various stone terminals in the Leeds and Manchester areas on different days – these trains reverse in the goods loop at Blea Moor signal box because the connection from the quarry sidings faces north.
+Sidings at Horton quarry, also facing north, opened in May 2025.

 Major restoration work started in November 2020 as a £2.1 million project to re-point mortar joints and replace broken stones got underway.
 Network Rail released a timelapse video of the works in June 2021.